intel-iot-devkit/intel-iot-examples-datastore/README.md

 ## Introduction

-The Intel® IoT Examples Datastore is intended to provide a simple data store for example applications that are part of the Intel IoT Starter Kits examples.
+The Intel® IoT Examples Datastore is intended to provide a simple data store for example applications that are part of the Intel® IoT Starter Kits examples.

 It is a Node.js* application written using [Express][].
 It uses a [Redis][] data store.